Apress/pro-go/typos.md

 ---

+On page 77, the text following the listing contains this sentence:

+>   The listing defines variables named `discount` and `salesperson`, neither of which is used in the rest of the code.

+The name of the second variable is `salesPerson`, with an uppercase `P`.

+(Thanks to Tawfik Khalifeh for reporting this problem)

+---

 **Chapter 5**

-Table 5-7 contains the following text in the description for the `Floor` function:
+On page 102, Table 5-7 contains the following text in the description for the `Floor` function:

 >   The largest integer that is less than 27.1, for example, is 28.